-ARTICLE : COMING INTO FORCE
+ARTICLE 7: COMING INTO FORCE

-These by-laws shall come into force upon ratification by Legislative Council and shall supersede all previous versions of the Accountability by-laws.
+These by-laws shall come into force upon ratification by the Legislative Council and shall supersede all previous versions of the Accountability by-laws.

-ARTICLE : INTERPRETATION
+ARTICLE 8: INTERPRETATION

 These by-laws shall be interpreted in a manner consistent with the by-laws and Constitution of the AUS.